on this page

 Residential care means-tested fees accrue against a person’s annual and lifetime cap.
 This is from their first date of entry into home or residential care.
 This applies for anyone who entered care on or after 1 July 2014.

-If a care recipient moves to a Home Care Package, any means-tested care fees paid in residential care that year counts towards the annual cap.
+If a care recipient moves to a Home Care Package, any means-tested care fees paid in residential aged care that year counts towards the annual cap.

 Entering care before 1 July 2014